mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 with Earth-like gravity.
 Magazine:Magazine: The number of shots the weapon can take before needing to be reloaded or connected to a new power pack.
-Unless specified otherwise in the weapon’s description it takes only a single minor action to reload or two to switch to a new power pack.
+Unless specified otherwise in the weapon's description it takes only a single minor action to reload or two to switch to a new power pack.
-Cost:Cost: The weapon’s cost in credits.
+Cost:Cost: The weapon's cost in credits.

 EEQUIPMENTQUIPMENT EQUIPMENT